Run Rabbit Run (film): Reception

 IndieWires Ryan Lattanzio gave the film a C grade, calling it "a pile-up of banal horror tropes", but praised the film's cinematography.
 He added, "The saving grace that makes Rabbit maybe worth seeing is an unkempt Sarah Snook, who goes into full, well, Babadook and Black Swan and even Repulsion territory in the movie's final throwdown."

 Ed Gibbs of The Times gave the film 3/4 stars, writing, "Reid's handsomely shot film takes its time building to its inevitable climax, and some of the more familiar genre tropes feel a little on the nose.
 But Snook carries the piece with gusto".
 Justin Chang of the Los Angeles Times said that the film "delivers a succession of initially effective frights before devolving into Run Rabbit Run Rinse Repeat", but added, "I was glad to see it in a packed Park City house regardless, happily sandwiched between two friends whose nervous giggles, along with Snook's characteristically arresting performance, were more than enough to keep me in my seat."
 Damon Wise from Deadline Hollywood described the film as "effective but perhaps overlong" but with "a poetic resonance" that makes for a "nightmarish essay on action and consequence, not to mention the isolation and travails that come with single parenthood".
 Wise said the film "deliberately overlap[s] notions of reality and abstraction", and praised LaTorre and Snook's performances.

+In addition to critical commentary, streaming performance metrics indicate that the film drew significant audience interest on Netflix during its release period.

+According to weekly viewership data reported by Media Play News, based on measurements from research firm PlumResearch, Run Rabbit Run generated 4.8 million unique viewers and 5.9 million hours watched on Netflix during the week of 26 June 26 to 2 July 2023.